a79user-ship-it/TorrentOr/README.md

 Torrents that have been deleted may reappear after installing the app on another device or after a fresh installation.
 This is a known issue related to torrent state persistence and will be fixed in a future update.

+The file selection function doesn't work properly it resets after selecting the required files or when selecting none

 These issues are known and are being actively worked on.
 Thank you for your patience and support.